Struggling with every day activities?

 Mind Your Posture: General Advice

-Give your posture a sporting chance –
+Give your posture a sporting chance

 Any unaccustomed exercise can put you at risk of back pain.
 You might only play a relaxed, low-risk sport once a week, but you still need to prepare yourself sufficiently – mentally and physically.

 Warming up and warming down is essential to ensure that your joints and muscles don’t get a shock.
 Strong abdominal muscles can potentially help to prevent a bad back.

 Don’t just sit there

 A lack of exercise is your worst enemy.
 Regular exercise is essential as the fitter you are, the less likely you are to injure yourself.